Expensify/App/docs/articles/request-money/SmartScan.md

 ## What is SmartScan?

 SmartScan is simple on the outside and complex on the inside.
 When you SmartScan a receipt, we’ll read the **Merchant**, **Date** and **Amount** of the transaction, create an expense, and add it to your Expensify account automatically.
 If you have a credit card connected and you upload a receipt that matches a card expense, the SmartScanned receipt will automatically merge with the imported expense instead!
 - Expensify accounts come with 25 free SmartScans per month.
-If you’re an individual user and you need access to unlimited SmartScans, check out the **[Monthly Subscription](https://community.expensify.com/discussion/5535/deep-dive-the-monthly-subscription-is-it-right-for-me)**!
+If you’re an individual user and you need access to unlimited SmartScans, check out the [Monthly Subscription](https://community.expensify.com/discussion/5535/deep-dive-the-monthly-subscription-is-it-right-for-me)!
 - If your organization is already using Expensify and you belong to a company policy, you’ll have access to unlimited SmartScans by default.

 ### How SmartScan Works: